Skip to content

 • Multi-session apps requiring persistent memory

-• Full conversation memory - AI remembers everything in the current session
+• 🧠 Conversation memory - AI remembers everything in the current session

-• Minimal changes - Only 3 small additions to your existing code
+• 🛠️ Minimal code changes - Just 3 small additions to existing code